valkyrie-fnd/valkyrie/README.md

 Information for developers and other interested parties is found below.

 ## Installing
 **Note**: Windows users are recommended to use PowerShell.
-Custom tasks may be used for build purposes, e.t.c.
-To handle that in Windows it's a good idea to be prepared having installed `bash`.
-This can be done using a package manager (e.g. `Chocolatey`) and install a Linux subsystem (e.g. `WSL`).
+Custom tasks may be used for build purposes, etc. To run most of these in Windows you need to have installed [wsl](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) to enable `bash`.
+Another helpful tool is [Chocolatey](https://chocolatey.org/), which can be used on windows to install other programs, like Task.

 Valkyrie is built from source by running: